One Piece at a Time: Content

 Johnny Cash's "One Piece at a Time" Cadillac.
 Cash is in the driver's seat and Bruce Fitzpatrick is standing at the far right.

 The narrator leaves his home in Kentucky in 1949 to pursue work at General Motors in Detroit, Michigan, installing wheels on Cadillacs, watching each one roll by day after day on the assembly line, knowingly lamenting that he will never be able to afford one of his own.

 Beginning almost immediately, the narrator and a co-worker decide to "steal" a Cadillac by way of using their assembly line jobs to obtain the parts via salami slicing.
 He takes the small parts home hidden in his unusually large lunch box; larger parts are smuggled out in his co-worker's motorhome.

 The process of accumulating all the necessary parts turns out to take at least 25 years (the newest part mentioned, the engine, is from 1973), but once they have what they think is a complete car, they attempt to assemble the pieces.
 Because automakers inevitably make numerous changes to their models, designs and parts over the course of a quarter-century, the result was a hodgepodge of parts from different years and models that did not fit together well (the bolt holes disappear when attempting to fit the 1973 engine with a 1953 transmission, there was only one right headlight and two left headlights, and only one tail fin).

 Despite these problems, the narrator and his co-worker get the car in proper working condition.
 The singer's wife is skeptical of the outcome, but wants a ride in it anyway.
 Townspeople begin laughing at the narrator's unique car as he takes it to have it registered.
 However, the folks at the courthouse were not as pleased – it took the "whole staff" to complete the vehicle title, which ended up weighing 60 pounds (27 kg).

-The song ends with a CB radio conversation between the narrator and a truck driver inquiring about the "psychobilly Cadillac", in which the singer replies, "you might say I went right up to the factory and picked it up; it's cheaper that way".
-When asked what model it is, the narrator describes it as model years 1949 up to 1970.
+The song ends with a CB radio conversation between the narrator and a truck driver inquiring about the "psychobilly Cadillac", to which the singer replies, "you might say I went right up to the factory and picked it up; it's cheaper that way".
+When asked what model it is, the narrator describes it as model years 1949 up to 1970 as the song fades out.

 The song is in a moderate tempo in the key of F major, with a main chord pattern of F-B-C_{7}-F. The verses are done in a talking blues style; Cash had used a similar spoken-word format and chord progression in his earlier hit "A Boy Named Sue."